-Hide Usernames: When enabled, it'll hind usernames in conversation rooms.
+Hide Usernames: When enabled, it'll hide usernames in conversation rooms.

-Hide Avatars: Enabling this will make users avatar not to show in chat.
+Hide Avatars: Enabling this will hide users avatar in chat.

-Group by Type: This lets you group converstions by type.
+Group by Type: This lets you group conversations by type.

 Sidebar Channel List Mode: Lets you choose from Extended, Medium, Condensed how the sidebar should be.